Natsume Atari

-Natsume Co., Ltd. was founded in Japan on October 20, 1987.
-It established an American division called Natsume Inc. in 1988.
-In 1995, Natsume Inc. split from Natsume Co., Ltd. to become an independent company.
+The company was founded as Natsume Co., Ltd. in 1987.
+In 1995, its American division Natsume Inc. split to become an independent company.
 The name "Natsume" was retained by both companies in their respective countries.
-In 2013, Natsume Co., Ltd. renamed itself Natsume-Atari following a merger with its subsidiary Atari that year.
-Also in 2013, Natsume Inc. (the American company) inaugurated a Japanese division called Natsume Inc. Japan with no connection to its former parent company.
+In 2013, Natsume Co., Ltd. renamed itself Natsume Atari following a merger with its subsidiary Atari Inc. (a pachinko company, not to be confused with the American game company) that year.
+Since 2016, Natsume Atari's division Tengo Project has developed modern remakes to classic video games.

-Natsume-Atari is based in Shinjuku, Tokyo, Japan and is known for developing licensed titles and mobile games.
-Natsume Inc. is located in Burlingame, California and is best known for publishing unique, family-oriented niche games, such as Harvest Moon and Reel Fishing.

 Products

-During the NES and SNES era, Natsume Co Ltd developed numerous titles, often licensed, such as Power Rangers.
+During the NES and SNES era, Natsume Atari developed numerous titles, often licensed, such as Power Rangers.
 Natsume Inc published a wide range of titles, including those developed by Natsume Co.
 Ltd., such as S.C.A.T., Wild Guns and Shadow of the Ninja.
-Natsume also released the SNES game Pocky & Rocky as well as Lufia II: Rise of the Sinistrals.
-Natsume Co., Ltd. had also developed the Medarot games up until the end of the GBA era, and Natsume Inc. published some of them outside of Japan.
+Natsume Atari also released the SNES game Pocky & Rocky as well as Lufia II: Rise of the Sinistrals.
+Natsume Atari had also developed the Medarot games up until the end of the GBA era, and Natsume Inc. published some of them outside of Japan.

-A sizeable amount of Natsume Co., Ltd.'s products were video games it developed for other publishers.
+A sizeable amount of Natsume Atari's products were video games it developed for other publishers.
 Some of its biggest clients over the years included Imagineer, Bandai, THQ and Taito.
-Most of Natsume Co., Ltd.'s video games, as a sub-contractor, were original titles, but it occasionally developed some ports as well.
-Taito, in particular, outsourced the development of three of its Sega Master System ports to Natsume Co., Ltd.: Sagaia, Renegade and Special Criminal Investigation.
+Most of Natsume Atari's video games, as a sub-contractor, were original titles, but it occasionally developed some ports as well.
+Taito, in particular, outsourced the development of three of its Master System ports to Natsume Co., Ltd.: Sagaia, Renegade and Special Criminal Investigation.

-From the end of the Super NES era up until late 2014, Natsume Inc. was known for publishing a series of Story of Seasons games in North America.
-The last game in the series it published was Harvest Moon: A New Beginning for the Nintendo 3DS.
-In 2015 the developer of the series, Marvelous AQL, brought the next game in the series, Story of Seasons, to North America with its own US branch, Xseed Games, ending the relationship it had with Natsume.
-Since then, Natsume has released its own games under the Harvest Moon name, starting with Harvest Moon: The Lost Valley, continuing with Harvest Moon: Seeds of Memories and Harvest Moon: Skytree Village.

-Natsume has also operated an eBay shop, selling copies of older games sealed in their original packaging, collected from storage at its offices.
-At auction, the company sold a sealed copy of Pocky & Rocky for over $1,600.